 To explore how increased medical marijuana use could impact organizational policies, Calian recently hosted a seminar in Calgary for about 100 employers concerned about their legal responsibilities.

 So what can safety do for you?
-The benefits of maintaining a safe work environment are many, but first and foremost, safety is about what you can do to protect your workers.
+The benefits of maintaining a safe work environment are many, illness but first and foremost, safety is about what you can do to protect your workers.
 “It’s the right thing to do.
 Employers should send their workers home in the same condition they came in.
 Why wouldn’t that be important to a company?” says Todd Detro, vice president of Safety Management Group’s owner services team.

 But the practice of safety also brings financial benefits to the table.
 A safe work environment impacts a project’s bottom line both directly and indirectly.
 Costs associated with incidents, including lost costs, worker’s comp claims, insurance costs and legal fees are minimized in a safe work environment.
 So are the indirect costs that follow incidents, including the lost productivity that occurs when people turn their attention to dealing with an incident.
 “If you’re doing safety effectively in a business world, it’s going to relate to fewer schedule interruptions, which will minimize your costs,” says Mark Steinhofer, facilities lead safety advisor in Safety Management Group’s owner services team.
 “You’re not going to have to stop work because you run into a problem.”